College Football Playoff expansion talks inch forward

 “Well, it’s certainly not been approved,” Sankey said.
 “Otherwise, we wouldn’t be having this conversation today.”

-The seven-hour meeting at a hotel at the Dallas-Fort Worth Airport was the sixth in-person gathering of the management committee since the 12-team proposal was unveiled in June.
+The seven-hour meeting at a hotel at the Dallas-Fort Worth Airport was the sixth in-person gathering of the management committee since the subcommittee’s proposal was unveiled in June.

+In the morning, a room was prepared for the possibility that a news conference could be held to announce the commissioners had reached consensus on an expansion model.
+A podium was set up in front of a backdrop of College Football Playoff logos, facing about a half dozen chairs for reporters in attendance.

+Instead of making big news, a short statement from Hancock was released at the conclusion of the meeting.
+Thompson, Bowlsby and Sankey then took turns informally speaking with reporters outside the meeting room on their way to the elevators.

+Big Ten Commissioner Kevin Warren, Atlantic Coast Conference Commissioner Jim Phillips and Pac-12 Commissioner George Kliavkoff did not speak with reporters.

-The commissioners from the Big Ten, Atlantic Coast Conference and Pac-12, all relatively new to playoff talks, were skeptical of the process from the start and became even more leery of how quickly it was moving toward 12 after it was revealed the Southeastern Conference would be adding Oklahoma and Texas to the league in the next few years.
+Those commissioners, all relatively new to playoff talks, were skeptical of the process from the start and became even more leery of how quickly it was moving toward 12 teams after it was revealed the SEC would be adding Oklahoma and Texas to the league in the next few years.

-Big Ten Commissioner Kevin Warren, ACC Commissioner Jim Phillips and Pac-12 Commissioner George Kliavkoff did not speak with reporters after Wednesday’s meeting.

-Those three had pushed to revisit the possibility of expansion to only eight teams, though the obstacles to getting agreement on eight were plentiful.
+They pushed to revisit the possibility of expansion to only eight teams, though the obstacles to getting agreement on that were plentiful.

 Since then, the road to expansion has become bumpy.